elasticio/splitter-component/README.md

 Inverse of the split action: Given a stream of incoming messages a sum message is generated.
 Has 3 different behaviour variants(options):
-* Use Group Size: A message is emitted once the group size is reached for the given group.
-If arriving messages for a particular group are less than the defined group size then the group is silently discarded.
+* Produce Groups of Fixed Size (Don't Emit Partial Groups): A message is emitted once the group size is reached for the given group.
+If arriving messages for a particular group are less than the defined group size then the group will not be emitted.
-* Use Timeout: All incomming messages count towards the delay timer.
-Once no more message is received in this time frame there will be a emitted message for each group.
+* Group All Incoming Messages: All incomming messages will be gathered until there are no more incoming messages at which point messages will be emitted for each group.
-* Use Group Size and Timeout: Specify both group size and delay timer.
-Groups that have reached their limit are emitted directly.
-Beyond that the action behaves as specifed in the line before.
+* Produce Groups of Fixed Size (Emit Partial Groups): Specify both group size and delay timer.
+Once a group is complete, that group will be emitted.
+Once there are no more incoming messages, then partially completed groups will also be emitted.

 Supported:
 * Messages can be re-ordered in the flow